Windows FILETIME explained — converting NTFS timestamps to something readable

 unix_seconds = filetime / 10_000_000 - 11_644_473_600

-In Rust (this is exactly what usnrs::Entry::unix_timestamp does):
+In Rust, which is exactly what usnrs::Entry::unix_timestamp does:

 pub fn unix_timestamp(&self) -> i64 {